- Disease & Conditions (A-Z)

 - Those with constipation will have difficulty passing stool, as well as less frequent bowel movements.
 They will often need to strain and will feel cramping with a bowel movement.
 Often, they do not eliminate any stool, or only a small amount.

 Some may develop Irritable Bowel Syndrome scalp with severe itching and burning sensation on the scalp.
 For some people, the symptoms may get worse for a few weeks or a month, and then decrease for a while.
 For others, symptoms are present most of the time and may even slowly increase.
-People with IBS may also lose their appetite.Irritable Bowel Syndrome cure lies in alleviating these signs and symptoms.
+People with IBS may also lose their appetite.Irritable Bowel Syndrome treatment lies in alleviating these signs and symptoms.

 IBS tends to be more common in: